Old Riga Walking Tour: Legends, Landmarks & Hidden Gems

 Walk down the city’s narrowest street and see one of the oldest medieval wells still preserved in Riga.

-11. Town Hall Square and House of the Blackheads
+11. Town Hall Square

 12. St. Peter’s Church